 Roar in a real sumo match

 Seriously, how can you not want to do this?
-Go to Ryōgoku Kokugikan, a sumo-covered stadium and get a ticket to watch a real sumo match!
+Go to Ryōgoku Kokugikan, a sumo-covered stadium, and buy a ticket to watch a real sumo match!
 You would think that there isn’t much for a well-trained man who pushes each other, but it’s really quite exciting!
 And if you really want to experience the whole package: the roaring crowd, the atmosphere full of energy and possibly throwing cushions after a particularly exciting game, then Friday and Saturday nights would be the best option for you.
 Alternatively, if you are interested in seeing sumo stars up close, sign up to see sumo training early in the morning!

 Gauge the latest trends in Harajuku

-This elegant district is the place where the funkiest, most extravagant and most up-to-date fashion trends emerge.
+This elegant district is the place where the funkiest, most extravagant, and most up-to-date fashion trends emerge.
 Go to the Jingu Bridge on weekends and enjoy a fashion show of the Harajuku subculture fashionistas: those extravagant styles will literally brighten your day!
-Meanwhile, shop at various fashion stores (tip: dress like a Lolita doll at Juliette’s House!), Eat and just walk to immerse yourself in the vibes of this elegant and trendy district.
+Meanwhile, shop at various fashion stores (tip: dress like a Lolita doll at Juliette’s House!), Eat, and just walk to immerse yourself in the vibes of this elegant and trendy district.